abelthomasbabu/Idle-Game-Automation-Using-Computer-Vision-and-AI/README.md

 ## Notes

 - Ensure the game window is visible and active when running the scripts.
 - While testing the vision model, the window generated could be infinite.
-To avoid this a multi-monitor setup is recommended.
+To avoid this, a multi-monitor setup is recommended.
 - The AI uses screen capture and mouse clicks to interact with the game, so avoid using the computer for other tasks during training or gameplay.
 - The project is trained on Cookie Clicker and has been tested on Universal Paper Clips and Kiwi Clicker.